Updated on May 17, 2023

 Dealing with water damage can be expensive, but thankfully there’s a way to help reduce mold, fungus, and springtails while saving up for repairs.

-Simply get some cleaning grade cider vinegar and wipe down any surfaces where the springtails gather.
-The vinegar will kill all three on contact,
+Simply get some cleaning grade white vinegar and wipe down any surfaces where the springtails gather.
+The vinegar will kill all three of these things on contact, although your house might smell like a salad for a few days.

 Getting Rid of Springtails From Your Swimming Pool